marcoandre1/marcoandre1.github.io/README.md

 # Notice

-This website is ready for deployment using gh-pages in marcoandre1.github.io repository.
+This website is ready for deployment using `gh-pages` in `marcoandre1.github.io` repository.
 Copy/paste folder content to personal website folder.
 Then push it to the repository, deleting all present files and run:

 ```console
 npm run deploy
 ```

-You will probably need to update the domain name in Settings has gh-pages removes is not optimized for user page.
+**You will probably need to update the domain name as gh-pages is not optimized for user page.**

+> In other words, add the `CNAME` file after deployment!

 ## React auto generated README